The Ultimate Guide to Designing your Kitchen

 Natural worktops, such as marble, stone, or wood, look fantastic in any kitchen and are durable too.
-However, beware, a stone surface must be sealed expertly to resist staining.
+However, beware; a stone surface must be sealed expertly to resist staining.
 And wooden worktops will need a little TLC to keep them looking their best.

 Laminate worktops are a cheaper option and can be made to look like a variety of natural materials.
 While easy to maintain, the drawback here is that they are less durable.

-Finally, composite worktops are a great option as they offer a huge variety in style.
+Finally, composite worktops are a great option as they offer a huge variety of style.
 Made from a mixture of materials, these worktops are long-lasting, and if you shop around, you can find some unique styles.

-Before you decide on what lights to install, you first need to assess how much natural light your kitchen enjoys.
+Before you decide what lights to install, you first need to assess how much natural light your kitchen enjoys.
 If your budget allows, this might be the time to create a new window, or even a set of patio doors, to let the light flood in.

-When lighting a kitchen, you need both ambient lighting, to light the room in general, and task lighting, which is your bright lights that shine directly on to the worktop so you can see when you're chopping onions.
+When lighting a kitchen, you need both ambient lighting to light the room in general and task lighting, which is your bright lights that shine directly on to the worktop so you can see when you're chopping onions.